Noelle Quinn

-Noelle Quinn (born January 3, 1985) is a basketball coach and former player who is currently the head coach for the Seattle Storm of the Women's National Basketball Association (WNBA).
-As a player, Quinn played for many WNBA teams and for Botaş SK of the Turkish Women's Basketball League.
+Noelle Quinn (born January 3, 1985) is an American basketball coach and former player who was most recently the head coach for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Quinn played in the WNBA for Minnesota Lynx, Los Angeles Sparks, Washington Mystics, Phoenix Mercury, and the Storm.
+She won the WNBA Championship with the Storm in 2018.
+She also played for Botaş SK in the Turkish Women's Basketball League.

-High school
+Early life

 Born in Los Angeles, California, Quinn played for Bishop Montgomery High School in Torrance, California, where she was named a WBCA All-American.
 She participated in the 2003 WBCA High School All-America Game where she scored eleven points.
 She led the Lady Knights to four California state championships, three regional championships, and three division championships.

 College career

-Quinn attended college at UCLA and graduated in 2007.
-Following her collegiate career, she was selected 4th overall in the 2007 WNBA Draft by the Minnesota Lynx.